 How Natural Decor Can Improve Your Health

 Below are some decorating tips that can improve your health and make you feel happier.
 Some studies say that our outside air is twice as clean as our inside air.
-Spending so much time at home these days has brought attention on how to decorate your home to make it healthier.
+Spending so much time at home these days has brought attention to how to decorate your home to make it healthier.

 Healthy Decorating Tips Using Nature